 Small business owners should be well versed on federal, state, and local tax requirements.
 Estimated income taxes are due on April 15, June 15, September 15, and January 15.
 You could be charged a penalty if you don’t pay these taxes on time.
 So, make sure that you set aside enough money for tax payments in your budget.

-In addition to income tax, your small business may need to pay Social Security and Medicare, employment, and sales taxes.
-Familiarizing yourself with the various taxes that are applicable to your business is a great way to stay on top of your tax liability.
+In addition to income tax, your small business may need to pay Social Security and Medicare taxes, unemployment (employment) taxes, and sales taxes.
+Familiarizing yourself with the various taxes that apply to your business is a great way to stay on top of your tax liability and avoid surprises.

 How to manage small business expenses

-First and foremost: keep your business and personal expenses separate.
+- Keep business and personal expenses separate: Use dedicated business accounts and credit cards for company spending.
 Doing this will help you track your company’s cash flow more effectively.
 You’ll also be glad you separated your personal finances from business finances when tax season comes around.
-Remember that only business expenses are tax deductible.
-If you’ve used the same bank account for both business and personal expenses, you would need to analyze each entry to classify it correctly.
+Remember that only business expenses are tax-deductible.
+If you’ve mixed transactions in one account, you’d have to sort through each line item later to categorize it correctly.

-The best thing to do would be to open a business checking account that offers sub-accounts.
+- Budget for major expenses with sub-accounts or separate funds: The best approach is to open a business checking account that offers sub-accounts.
 Features like sub-accounts help you manage your budget more effectively.
-By dedicating a different sub-account for things like payroll and taxes, you can set aside the funds you need to cover your team’s wages and your company’s tax liabilities.
+By dedicating a different sub-account for things like payroll and taxes, you can set aside the funds you need to cover your team’s wages and your company’s tax liabilities when they come due.
+This way, you’re not caught off guard by large payments.

 Paying your business bills online

 If you already pay many of your business bills online, find a checking account that offers a business bill pay platform.
 This feature allows you to set up one-time or recurring payments, which saves you time and ensures you never miss a payment.
 Some bill pay platforms also let you pay bills by credit card, even if the vendor doesn’t accept this form of payment.
-Using this method to pay your bills is an excellent way to increase your cash flow and give yourself the opportunity to earn credit card rewards.
+Using this method to pay your bills is an excellent way to improve your cash flow (by taking advantage of your card’s grace period) and give yourself the opportunity to earn credit card rewards on routine expenses.